CopilotC-Nvim/CopilotChat.nvim/README.md

 ### Predefined Prompts

 Predefined prompt templates for common tasks.
-Reference them with `/PromptName` in chat or use `:CopilotChat<PromptName>`:
+Reference them with `/PromptName` in chat, use `:CopilotChat<PromptName>` or `:CopilotChatPrompts` to select them:

 | Prompt     | Description                                      |
 | ---------- | ------------------------------------------------ |